 For years, I did not really understand why I had such good clinical results with so many cases of buttock / hip pain and sciatica, while other seemingly identical cases were largely unresponsive to chiropractic adjustments.
 Frequently these “problem” cases would get fantastic short-term results from their adjustment, but these results never seemed to last more than a few days at the most (and often no more than a few hours).
 It was not until I started doing “TISSUE REMODELING” in 2001, that I truly began to understand what was going on in many of these cases.

 Over the past decade I have come to realize that Piriformis Syndrome is literally “epidemic” in the female portion of our society.
 Although I had no intention for it to happen this way, our Piriformis Syndrome Page is Destroy Chronic Pain’s #1 webpage by far.
 And despite all of the new research on the subject, the medical community remains largely mystified about what it really is, or how to treat it effectively.
-Again, drugs and surgery do not constitute “effective treatment” for Piriformis Syndrome.
+Again, drugs do not constitute “effective treatment” for most cases of Piriformis Syndrome (and surgery is such a crap-shoot….).
 Never assume that a “Piriformis Release Surgery” will solve your problems!

 Fascia is arguably the single most pain-sensitive tissue in the body!
 Fascial Adhesions will cause pain and dysfunction.
-Destroy Fascial Adhesions and Destroy Chronic Pain!
+Destroy Fascial Adhesions and you can oftentimes Destroy Chronic Pain!

-Because most of these scar tissues are in the fascia as opposed to the muscle itself, they do not image on MRI.
-It is my opinion that microscopic scarring of the Piriformis Muscle is the single most common cause of chronic, long-standing, Sacroilliac or buttock pain (the Sacroilliac Joints are the bony bumps that lie just up and lateral to the top of the butt crack).
+Because most of these scar tissues are in the fascia as opposed to the muscle itself, they do not image on MRI (HERE).
+It is my opinion that microscopic scarring of the Piriformis Muscle is the single most common cause of chronic, long-standing, SACROILLIAC OR BUTTOCK PAIN (the Sacroilliac Joints are the bony bumps that lie just up and lateral to the top of the butt crack).
 It is also the most common cause of what I was calling a “butt-based” sciatica twenty years ago.